fleetdm/fleet/docs/Contributing/README.md

 This contains information on how to merge changes into the codebase.

 ### [Releasing Fleet](./Releasing-Fleet.md)
-Explore Fleet’s release process guide.
+Learn the process for how to release Fleet.

 ### [Seeding data](./Seeding-Data.md)
 Look here for a guide on adding fake data to your development instance.